Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

   - High level alert: we noticed this is an issue - we’re looking into it
   - When providing more context: Flesh out the impact and context with Tech first and then communicate the scope of the issue: This impacts X&Y, but it doesn’t touch anything else.
 Next steps are YY and we’ll keep you updated here

+## Onboarding
+BI introduction call script
+- Hi - How are you?
+- How have your first few weeks/days been?
+- Introductions:
+  - Joined the BI team in July last year as a BI manager
+  - My main focus in that is working with stakeholders across the business and develop data solutions - primarily in our BI tool, Looker.
+And secondly, I am working a lot to improve the data infrastructure and make it more future proof.
+- Their intro:
+  - What will they be focusing on?
+  - Where were you before this role?
+  - What is your BI experience?
+- Let’s talk a bit about BI
+  - Team structure: centralized supporting the business
+  - We’re two people: me and Will Huntoon who is Head of BI.
+Today Ibu is leaving and we’re actively hiring for a backfill.
+  - Our main goal is simply to enable decision making through the business using data
+  - Operating model with the business - we collect requirements, deliver incremental, collect feedback and repeat
+- Let me share my screen to give you more of an idea of what that looks like in practice.
+  - Data infrastructure: we have all these tools used by teams.
+We get this raw data into our data warehouse.
+We transform it into usable analytics tables and then we model it to be used in Looker for the business
+  - The way we work is that we meet every start of the year with key stakeholders and we create a 12 months BI roadmap that we work on within the team.
+We allocate projects into quarters and each quarter we work on either roadmap projects or ad-hoc projects.
+These ad-hoc projects come to use through a ticketing system called Notion.
+  - How we work:
+    - Ticketing system
+    - Quarterly reviews
+    - Future team focus
+  - That’s roughly how we work - I don’t know if that all made sense?

+## Partner meetings
+- What data do we/they need?
+- How do we extract or send this data?
+SFTP, S3?
+- Replication frequency
+- Clarify next steps in an email
+- Clarify who the main POC is

+**Fivetran meeting**
+When working with a vendor, have regular (e.g. monthly catchups).
+Make sure to track their performance.
+If and when something looks odd, you’ll have proof and you can ask for refunds when reasonable.

+Monthly catchup questions:
+- Does the team have questions?
+- Any performance issues?
+E.g. connectors not working?
+- How is MAR looking?
+Any outliers?
+Are the MAR in Looker equal to MAR in Fivetran account?
+- Any new projects our end?
+E.g. new connectors / resyncs, etc
+- Anything else from either side?

  ## Other
  ### Data readiness